lancejpollard/ubiquitously/README.markdown

 - handle captchas
 - if this is actually useful, maybe creating accounts programmatically
 - optimize login, i could probably skip the entire "parse form" section and just do a raw post.
+- I don't want to support _every_ service because most of them are spammy or are not used much lately.
+Let's keep it clean here.
+Some services are also invite only and are in very very specific niches outside my realm.
+If you would like to support them, feel free to fork and customize.

+<cite>copyright @viatropos 2010</cite>